Smooth classifying spaces: There is no classifying space for all diffeological principal bundles

 \begin{cor} Let $X$ be a diffeological space such that $F(X)$ is not projective.
 Then there exists a non-trivial diffeological principal $W$-bundle over $X$, where $W$ is a diffeological vector space. \end{cor}

 \begin{proof} By Theorem~\ref{thm:non-projective}, there is a non-trivial diffeological principal $W$-bundle $\pi:P \to F(X)$ with $W$ a diffeological vector space.
 Consider its pullback $p : E \to X$ along $i: X \to F(X)$.
 We claim that $p$ is not trivial.
 Suppose it is.
-Then, by Remark~\ref{rem:trivial-pb}, $p$ has a smooth section, which implies that there exists a smooth map $f:X \to P$ such that $i = \pi \circ f$.
-The universal property then implies that $\pi$ has a smooth section over $F(X)$, which means that $\pi$ is trivial, a contradiction. \end{proof}
+Then $p$ has a smooth section, which implies that there exists a smooth map $f:X \to P$ such that $i = \pi \circ f$.
+The universal property of $F(X)$ then implies that $\pi$ has a smooth section over $F(X)$.
+By Remark~\ref{rem:trivial-pb}, we deduce that $\pi$ is trivial, a contradiction. \end{proof}

-\begin{ex} If $X$ is an indiscrete diffeological space with more than one point, then $X$ is smoothly contractible and $F(X)$ is not projective (\cite[Corollary~3.15]{CW2}).
+\begin{ex} If $X$ is an indiscrete diffeological space with more than one point, then $X$ is smoothly contractible and $F(X)$ is not projective (\cite[Corollary~3.17]{CW2}).
 So there exists a non-trivial diffeological principal bundle $\pi : E \to X$. \end{ex}

 The above examples are diffeological principal bundles which may not be locally trivial, and thus have no direct analog in topology.
 We now show that even locally trivial diffeological principal bundles do not have a classifying space.